Skip to main content

 An LLC operating agreement is not required under Kansas law but is a good way to clarify members’ interests.
 A Kansas LLC operating agreement can contain the following points:

 The members may manage an LLC or hire an outside manager.
-You will indicate which you have chosen on your registration application.
+The LLC will indicate which on the registration application.

 Get an EIN